Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 ================
 *Back to* `TL;DR`_

+Finally, the phase estimators are the last group of algorithms to undergo the first type of refactoring (Algorithms refactored in-place).
-Instead of a :class:`~qiskit.utils.QuantumInstance`, :mod:`qiskit.algorithms.phase_estimators` are now initialized using any instance of the :mod:`qiskit.primitives.Sampler` primitive.
+Instead of a :class:`~qiskit.utils.QuantumInstance`, :mod:`qiskit.algorithms.phase_estimators` are now initialized using an instance of any "Sampler" primitive e.g. :mod:`~qiskit.primitives.Sampler`.

 .. note::
    The full :mod:`qiskit.algorithms.phase_estimators` module has been refactored in place.
 No need to